fastrgv/hbox/README.md

 Hbox is a commandline-terminal sokoban solver written in Ada; a BFS-based heuristic search that uses the Hungarian Algorithm, and a reverse solution technique.

-It is "generic" in the sense that it contains no sokoban-specific strategies.
+It is "generic" in the sense that it contains no sokoban-specific strategies; i.e. the hbox algorithm itself has no "Domain Knowledge", excluding the static preprocessing, the heuristic measures and move feasibility functions used.

 -----------------------------------------------------------
 Featuring